Floorp-Projects/Floorp/devtools/docs/backend/actor-registration.md

 # How to register an actor

-## Target-scoped actors vs. global actors
+## Tab actors vs. global actors

-Target-scoped actors are the most common types of actors.
+Tab actors are the most common types of actors.
 That's the type of actors you will most probably be adding.

-Target-scoped actors target a document, this could be a tab in Firefox or a remote document in Firefox for Android.
+Tab actors target a document, this could be a tab in Firefox or a remote document in Firefox for Android.

 Global actors however are for the rest, for things not related to any particular document but instead for things global to the whole Firefox/Chrome/Safari instance the toolbox is connected to (e.g. the preference actor).

 ## The DebuggerServer.registerModule function

-To register a target-scoped actor:
+To register a tab actor:

 ```
 DebuggerServer.registerModule("devtools/server/actors/webconsole", {
   prefix: "console",
   constructor: "WebConsoleActor",
-  type: { target: true }
+  type: { tab: true }
 });
 ```